Styrian Grand Prix: Red Bull hail Max Verstappen triumph, Mercedes 'lacking pace' but vow to fight on

 "The one-stop was the quickest route for him.
 We could see Lewis' tyres were starting to open up, so we were mindful of that, but the way he controlled the race and built the gap, that was the most dominant win we've had so far this year against Mercedes.
 So that's very encouraging."

-Verstappen led Hamilton by 17 seconds before the Mercedes headed for the pits for a late 'free' pit stop for fresh tyres to go for the fastest lap, which he achieved.
+Verstappen led Hamilton by 17 seconds before the Mercedes headed for the pits for a late 'free' pit stop for fresh tyres to go for the fastest lap and attached bonus point, which he achieved.

 Horner said: "Max controlled the race fantastically well.
 It was a masterclass."